 Even if it was politically incorrect, the performance of Dennis by Frederick Koehler was amazing, and he really put his heart and soul into it.
 It had to be difficult being one of the few people who didn’t walk out during the endless trippy ride to get the movie down on celluloid.

 I love the quirkiness, and the obvious inexperience of the writer/director/editor made that understandable.
 Most everything was done by Getty himself, at his house, alone.
 The fact that he made this movie without the politically correct filters that most movies are made with made it honest in a crazy sort of way.
 It is unique, original and inappropriate — with no real redeeming qualities except that this was someone’s life work, and it blows my mind.

 I feel like Getty himself had a lot of deep-seated rage and may have been mentally ill (we know his brain was being melted by drugs), and it all comes out in his one and only film.
 This would never have made it through a major studio.
 I’m truly happy that producer Michael Luceri felt strongly enough about finishing the movie posthumously for Getty so horror weirdos like me could have another strange favorite.

 So, bottom line, this is a movie to have fun watching.

-It is so bad, that it ends up being good.
+It is so strangely unique that it ends up being a great watch.
 Get some friends, some drinks and sit down for an entertaining, if weird trip.
 It’s the carnival haunted house ride that never ends, and you will definitely have things to talk about when it’s over.
 You may want your money back, but you will not soon forget it.
 And if you happen to be in Scotland, The Evil Within will open this year’s Dead by Dawn International Horror Film Festival.
 April 20-23, 2017.
 I personally caught it on Amazon Prime.